humh-c/RDD-19C/README.md

 #Towards A Real-World Road Damage Detection Dataset

-For now, we are releasing the val dataset and training/evaluation scripts, but we will release the full RDD-19C dataset as soon as a future paper receives it.
+For now, we are releasing the val(mini) dataset and training/evaluation scripts, but we will release the full RDD-19C dataset as soon as a future paper receives it.

-#Val Dataset download link:
+#Val Dataset download link: https://drive.google.com/file/d/1m_JCFbFF8S0HqxVj0_72R6Kmbe_t4teQ/view?usp=drive_link

 Full dataset, coming soon
 # Environment preparation
 yolo11 in the paper uses ultralytics for training and testing.
-We need to prepare the ultralytics environment first: pip install ultralytics
+We need to prepare the ultralytics environment: pip install ultralytics

 # Data preparation